steventai0212/GCN_ResNet/README.md

 cd Deep3DFaceReconstruction
 ```

 2. Download the Basel Face Model.
-Due to the license agreement of Basel Face Model, you have to download the BFM09 model after submitting an application on its [home page](https://drive.google.com/file/d/1xNbklNSejHnYDT-w3E9CcHhsY2wo_MiL/view?usp=sharing).
-After getting the access to BFM data, download "01_MorphableModel.mat" and put it into ./BFM subfolder.
+Due to the license agreement of Basel Face Model, you have to download the BFM09 model after submitting an application on its.
+[download link](https://drive.google.com/file/d/1xNbklNSejHnYDT-w3E9CcHhsY2wo_MiL/view?usp=sharing) Download the BFM face model on google drive, and put it into ./BFM subfolder.

 3. Download the Expression Basis provided by [Guo et al.](https://github.com/Juyong/3DFace) You can find a link named "CoarseData" in the first row of Introduction part in their repository.
 Download and unzip the Coarse_Dataset.zip.
 Put "Exp_Pca.bin" into ./BFM subfolder.
 The expression basis are constructed using [Facewarehouse](kunzhou.net/zjugaps/facewarehouse/) data and transferred to BFM topology.